carlosivanr/hugo_website/content/post/2021-04-24-anova1-jmv/index.markdown

 projects: []
 ---

-One of the characteristics of R, for better or for worse, is that there are multiple ways of performing a statistical analysis.
 In this post, I will demonstrate how to perform a one-way ANOVA with the jmv package and the base R functions. jmv is a package that comes from the standalone jamovi statistical spreadsheet software. <a href="https://jamovi.org/"> Jamovi </a> was designed as an alternative to costly programs like SPSS or SAS and runs R underneath the hood.
 The developers of jamovi also released an R package with all of the functions of their standalone program.
 As you'll see, jmv produces well organized output and can automatically generate plots.
 It serves as a great way run statistical tests in R for beginners.

 ### The data set